Skip to main content

 Budget performance – outcomes

-• Regarding the tuna and tuna-like stocks fished by the EU fleet in 2022, the figures are very similar to those in 2021; 17 out of 20 tuna and tuna-like stocks fished by the EU fleet are in good shape, and good progress was made in 2021 and 2022 for one additional stock (bigeye tuna in the Atlantic).
-In 2022, of the total commercial tuna catch worldwide, 87% came from stocks at ‘healthy’ levels of abundance.
-This is due to the fact that skipjack stocks contribute more than one half of the global catch of tunas, and they are all in a healthy situation.
-By contrast, Atlantic bigeye tuna in the Atlantic and bigeye and yellowfin tuna in the Atlantic are currently being overfished, but fishing of Atlantic bigeye is on the right track towards sustainability.
-Our objective is for the positive trend for the Atlantic bigeye to keep going in 2023 and the trend for the yellowfin in the Indian Ocean to be reversed.
+• Regarding the first indicator, 18 out of 20 tuna and tuna-like stocks fished by the EU fleet are in good shape.
+In 2022, 85%of the total commercial tuna catch worldwide came from stocks at ‘healthy’ levels of abundance.
+This is because skipjack stocks contribute more than one half of the global catch of tunas, and they are all in a healthy situation.
+By contrast, bigeye and yellowfin in the Indian Ocean are currently overfished, despite the efforts from the EU to reverse the trend.

 • Regarding SFPAs, the general objective has been to implement and renew the network of agreements and active protocols to ensure continuity in the activities of the EU’s long-distance fishing fleet in non-EU-country waters, strictly respecting the sustainability and surplus principles.

 • On some occasions, negotiations took more time than expected because the financial expectations of the non-EU countries could not be met.
-The COVID-19 pandemic led to delays in concluding some new agreements, such as the one with Mauritius.
 As a result, shipowners had to stop fishing or modify their strategies, in the context of sharp global competition between various long-distance fishing fleets.
-Some shipowners were able to find other fishing grounds in countries benefiting from an SFPA, or sometimes in other countries.
+Shipowners were generally able to find other fishing grounds in countries benefiting from an SFPA, or sometimes in other countries.

-• In the context of the implementation of the protocols, which is an important part of programme’s performance and concerns both access conditions for EU vessels and the monitoring of sectoral support, joint committee meetings were held throughout 2022 with most of the partner countries, usually remotely.
-For projects benefiting from sectoral support but delayed due to the COVID-19 pandemic, on several occasions the joint committees had to adjust the actions and the calendar that was initially laid down.
+• In the context of the implementation of the protocols, which is an important part of programme’s performance and concerns both access conditions for EU vessels and the monitoring of sectoral support, joint committee meetings were held regularly with all partner countries.

 • Direct employment generated by SFPAs includes crew on board EU vessels benefiting from fishing opportunities in SFPAs and covers both EU and non-EU nationals.
 As for indirect jobs, they are mostly in the processing sector and are to a large extent occupied by women.
-The employment of local crew also contributes to enhancing the levels of qualification and experience of employed seamen to the benefit of local fleets.
+The employment of local crew also contributes to enhancing the levels of qualification and experience of employed seamen to the benefit of local fleets, and SFPA protocols have reinforced the provisions regarding the social dimenstion of fishing and the social rights benefiting fishers.

 • Most catches made in the framework of SFPAs land in non-EU countries, where they are processed, thus generating added value for the local economy and job opportunities.
-SFPAs also generate additional jobs for the partner country in sectors such as shipyards and port activities.
+SFPAs also generate additional jobs for the partner country in sectors such as shipyards and port activities (together with the elements mentioned above, they contribute to sustainable fisheries with partner countries).

 Sustainable development goals